nikkilocke/AccountServer/AccountServer/help/gettingstarted.md

 Account codes are necessary to analyse income, expenditure, assets and liabilities, so you can produce a profit and loss account, balance sheet, etc.

 The system comes with a minimal set of fixed account codes (such as Purchase Ledger, Sales Ledger, VAT Control, etc.).
 You need to set up other accounts to analyse income and expenditure and, for a business, assets and liabilities.
 Got to *Accounting* *New Account* to set up new accounts.
 Each account has a type, which determines where in the Profit and Loss account or Balance sheet it comes.
-You can optionally add a Code to each account, to determine the sort order within accoun ttype (otherwise accounts are sorted alphabetically by Name within Type).
+You can optionally add a Code to each account, to determine the sort order within account type (otherwise accounts are sorted alphabetically by _Name_ within _Type_).

 ## Set up VAT codes, Products, Customers and Suppliers

-If you are registered for VAT, you need to set up VAT codes in *Customers* *VAT codes*.
+If you are registered for VAT, you need to set up VAT codes in *Customers*/*VAT codes*.
 Click *New VAT code*, and enter the details.
 The code can be any unique code you like, and the rate is a percentage (e.g. 20 for 20%).

 If you send out invoices to customers, you need to set up Products next.
 For a business selling stock, the products are the stock you sell, each with a unit price, VAT code (if VAT registered), and account code (when you sell a product, the sale is posted to that account code, so you can analyse sales by account code).
 For a business selling time by the hour or day, you need to set up a product code for each hourly or daily rate.
 Product codes can have a Unit, which can be decimal (e.g. for product sold by weight), days (for time sold by the day), hours (time sold by the hour), units (for items which are sold in whole numbers), or a specific number of decimal places.